Arnab1056/Automated-Fish-Species-Recognition-based-on-CNN__NNFL/README.md

 # Automated-Fish-Species-Recognition-based-on-CNN__NNFL

-*All codes are included in the .ipynb file \n
+*  All codes are included in the .ipynb file
-*And the dataset is uploaded in the googledrive\n
+*  And the dataset is uploaded in the googledrive
-*the drive link is inside the Dataset_drivelink_file\n
+*  the drive link is inside the Dataset_drivelink_fil